choinhet/flask-context-manager/README.md

 flask_context_manager start
 ```

+This will create  a folder structure so you can add **inside** your current package.

 ## Features

 - **Dependency Injection**: Enjoy automatic dependency injection.
 Classes with `@Service`, `@Controller`, or `@Component` are managed automatically, and their dependencies are resolved via constructors.